Ownfos/Tradungeon/README.md

 #### Survive
 - Make sure you control hunger and thirst.
 - You can loot food and water from the dungeon or buy from NPCs.
-- Raw food and water have chance of poisoning,
-so you'd better cook or boil things before you consume.

 ## Development Tools
 - C++